-The city of Bangalore has emerged as a frontier of Indian IT revolution attracting headquarters of major global tech companies in the last decade.
+The city of Bangalore has emerged as a frontier of the Indian IT revolution attracting the headquarters of major global tech companies in the last decade.
 Despite the technical advancement, the city has managed to preserve different monuments of historical importance and is one of the most popular tourist destinations in the country.
-Although the city is tagged for busy, tiring life and congested traffic, however the city has plenty of recreational options; from exploring the natural flora and fauna to revisiting history through monuments; from adrenaline rush inducing treks to spiritual solitude, the city has something to offer for everyone.
-Let’s get started with the guide of places to visit near bangalore for one or two day trip.
+Although the city is tagged for busy, tiring life and congested traffic, however, the city has plenty of recreational options; from exploring the natural flora and fauna to revisiting history through monuments; from adrenaline rush-inducing treks to spiritual solitude, the city has something to offer for everyone.
+Let’s get started with the guide of places to visit near Bangalore for a one or two-day trip.

-Much has been written about the tall buildings, high end shopping streets, luxurious restaurants and night life and our focus here is to list out places which provide a perfect getaway to escape the hustle and bustle of the metro city and get you some time of your own amidst natural beauty.
-It is impossible to cover every tourist places near bangalore, Karnataka in one article so we are listing the selected best places categorized in one day trip from Bangalore for a short vacation.
+Much has been written about the tall buildings, high-end shopping streets, luxurious restaurants, and nightlife and our focus here is to list out places that provide a perfect getaway to escape the hustle and bustle of the metro city and get you some time of your own amidst natural beauty.
+It is impossible to cover every tourist place near Bangalore, Karnataka in one article so we are listing the selected best places categorized in one day trip from Bangalore for a short vacation.

 Places to Visit near Bangalore for One Day Trip

 #1 Nandi Hills: One of the Must Visit Hill Stations near Bangalore

 Probably one of the most popular places to visit near Bangalore, Nandi Hills is known for offering a spectacular sunrise from the top.
 Nandi Hills is situated about 60 kms from the city center and is famous among Bangaloreans for early morning drive to catch the sunrise and escape the chaos of the city.